How the RFP Response Agent Qualifies Bids Automatically

 What does the Response Intelligence Brief contain?+

 Executive summary, requirement-by-requirement analysis, coverage mapping against past proposals, competitive positioning recommendations, and a suggested response structure.
 It is a strategic planning document — not a finished proposal.
+Review the error handling matrix in the bundle — it documents the recovery path for each failure mode.

 Can it integrate with Gmail for RFP intake?+